PS5 pre-orders: Where to buy PS5

 That's because not only is our guide updated every single day, with T3's deals team constantly hunting out live pre-orders, but also because we have listed up the very best places to lodge a PS5 pre-order and supplied some handy advice as to how to go about the mission.

-Right now, in the middle of week four of PS5 pre-orders, retailers are currently scrambling to secure this extra stock in the USA, UK and Australia, and the truth is this third wave of consoles could be made available at any time over the next few days / hours.
+Right now, in week five of PS5 pre-orders, retailers are promising gamers that they are working hard to secure this extra stock in the USA, UK and Australia, and the truth is this third wave of consoles could be made available at any time over the next few days / hours.

-Xbox Series X pre-orders have now opened and Microsoft is making a big play about how it has seen "record-breaking demand for the Xbox Series X and S", so Sony will want to continue to draw attention back from Microsoft and the fact that it has also bought Bethesda and gained access to so many quality game franchises.

-And the best way to do that is have more PS5 and PlayStation 5 Digital Edition stock go live.
-Gamers need to know where to buy PS5 and then those places need to have PlayStation 5 consoles in stock.

 PS5 pre-orders: where to buy [USA]